mberacochea/MetaGOflow/docs/index.rst

 `EMO B0N community <https://www.embrc.eu/services/emo-bon>`_
 but it can be used for any type of shotgun data.

+It produces a `Research Object Crate (RO-Crate) <https://www.researchobject.org/ro-crate/>`_ including the taxonomic inventory and the functional profile of the sample.

 Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.